ymolists/website/gitpod/docs/config-start-tasks.md

 With Gitpod, you have the following three types of tasks:

 - `before`: Use this for tasks that need to run before `init` and before `command`.
-For example, customzie the terminal or install global project dependencies.
+For example, customize the terminal or install global project dependencies.
 - `init`: Use this for heavy-lifting tasks such as downloading dependencies or compiling source code.
-- `command`: Use this to start your database or develoment server.
+- `command`: Use this to start your database or development server.

 The order in which these tasks execute depends on whether you have [Prebuilds](/docs/prebuilds) configured for your project and which startup scenario applies.
 Let's look at the details.